Below is a list of our most frequently asked questions. If you have more questions, feel free to email us at email@example.com.

 We enrolled 308 in the fall of 2013, 367 in the fall of 2014, 382 in the fall of 2015 and 361 in the fall of 2016.
 We expect the size of the freshman class to slowly increase in the next couple of years.

-What is the ethnic makeup of the School of Engineering?
+What is the ethnic makeup of the College of Engineering?

 The student body is quite diverse.
 The makeup resembles that of society in general, which is a strong point mentioned frequently by hiring managers and human resource professionals recruiting for engineers and computer scientists.
 In fall 2016, the undergraduate student body was 52 percent non-white and about 25 percent female.

-The first classes offered at the VCU School of Engineering occurred in fall 1996.
+The first classes offered at the VCU College of Engineering occurred in fall 1996.
 The founding class of 97 undergraduates graduated in May 2000.

-Learn more about our history, including how the school was a direct response to the needs of a thriving, local business community.
+Learn more about our history, including how the college was a direct response to the needs of a thriving, local business community.

-What degrees are offered at the VCU School of Engineering?
+What degrees are offered at the VCU College of Engineering?

 Bachelor of Science in Computer Science, Biomedical Engineering, Chemical and Life Science Engineering, Electrical Engineering, Computer Engineering and Mechanical and Nuclear Engineering; Master of Science in Computer Science, Biomedical Engineering, Engineering and Computer and Information Systems Security; Ph.D. in Biomedical Engineering and Engineering.